-Organ on a chips are tiny devices, usually smaller than the palm of a hand, that employ microfluidic technology to create microchannels and chambers at the micron-scale size for cell culturing in a microenvironment similar to that of the cell’s natural habitat.
-The chips are sealed and sterile and made of an optically transparent material that allows visual and real-time monitoring and analysis of the cells.
+Organ-on-a-chips are tiny devices, usually smaller than the palm of a hand, that employ microfluidics technology to create microchannels and chambers at the micron-scale size for cell culturing in a microenvironment similar to that of the cell’s natural habitat.
+These microfluidic devices are sealed and sterile and made of an optically transparent material that allows visual and real-time monitoring and analysis of the cells.
 The Organ-on-a-Chip devices are made of a biocompatible polymer material and are of a modular nature.
-The modularity of the chips allows multiple modules such as sensors and actuators to be connected to the main chip for analysis or manipulation of the cells.
+The modularity of the chips allows multiple modules such as sensors and actuators to be connected to the main microfluidics chip for analysis or manipulation of the cells.
 Organ-on-a-Chip has advantages over conventional cell culture methods such as Petrie dishes and flasks or 3D cell culturing techniques and can shift the paradigm in pharmaceutical and biotech industries.

-In principle, an organ on a chip consists of a main microchamber.
-The chamber is made of a biocompatible material.
+In principle, an organ-on-a-chip consists of a main microfluidics chamber lined with human cell lines connected to a network of microchannels for perfusion and waste withdrawal.
+The microfluidics chamber is made of a biocompatible material.
 Normally, polydimethylsiloxane (PDMS) is used for creating these microchambers.
 PDMS is the most-widely used polymer used in the microfluidic industry due to its superior properties such as simple and standard fabrication methods, biocompatibility, optical transparency, nontoxicity, compressibility and permeability to gases.
 The cells of interest are then cultured in this microchamber in sterile conditions.
-The microchamber can be a simple chamber with micron-scale dimensions or modified.
-Modification to the microchamber can help to better mimic the cell’s natural environment.
+The microchamber can be a simple chamber with micron-scale dimensions.
+The cell culture microchamber can be modified in a variety of ways to help to better mimic the cell’s natural environment.
 A broad range of surface patterning or modification can be exploited according to the specifications of the experiment.
 For example, modifying the surface with natural ECM-derived proteins can increase the adhesion of the adherent cells to the surface.
 It has been shown that micro/nanopatterning the surface can help cells’ growth, differentiation, and adhesion as well as boost protein expression levels.